zanglmh/chessPiecesHolder/README.md

 # chessPiecesHolder

-This repository is a holder for the images of chess pieces for Chess++.
+This repository is a placeholder for the images of chess pieces for Chess++.
 For my senior project, CSC 4790 at Villanova.